 The story is similar for full-service restaurants.
-With +121.4% off-premise sales growth during May over 2019, full-service restaurants continue to see skyrocketing growth in their off-premise meals.
+With +121.4% off-premise sales growth during May 2019, full-service restaurants continue to see skyrocketing growth in their off-premise meals.
 But contrary to limited-service, full-service restaurants have seen a tradeoff between dine-in and off-premise sales.
-The latter is growing at an impressive pace, although the rate of increase has began slowing down in recent months.
+The latter is growing at an impressive pace, although the rate of increase has begun slowing down in recent months.
 In May, off-premise sales growth represented a decrease of almost 14 percentage points from April’s growth rate and an 11-point drop from March.

 Alcohol Sales Still Far from Recovered

-Sales of alcoholic beverages in full-service restaurants were down by 13% compared to May of 2019.
-This represents only marginal improvement from the 14% lost in April, but a bigger jump from the -19% reported for March.
+Sales of alcoholic beverages in full-service restaurants were down by 13% compared to May 2019.
+This represents only a marginal improvement from the 14% lost in April, but a bigger jump from the -19% reported for March.